TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

    - the amount and charging rule;
    - the requested CHARGING MOMENT; and
    - the applicable payment deadline.
    And request to TRANSPORT CUSTOMER additional information (payer identity, billing address, invoice data, VAT number or corporate identifier, travel account identifier, voucher or travel credit reference, loyalty identifier, mandate consent, card or account credentials, strong customer authentication data, instalment acceptance conditions).

-## 4. Architecture Retailer-side payment
+The TRANSPORT CUSTOMER may see only one unique mayment (MarketPlace case) and later, the Retailer distributes, settles or reconciles the corresponding amounts with several distributor(s) according to commercial agreements (see Business Use Case K).

+- **Architecture Retailer-side payment**

 10. The Retailer, acting directly or through its Payment Provider, initiates payment for one or more CUSTOMER PURCHASE PACKAGE(s) and receivess the transaction result.
 11. The Retailer sends each concerned Distributor a payment confirmation or payment status notification including:
    - paid amount;
    - payment status, timestamp and reference;
    - CUSTOMER PURCHASE PACKAGE(s);
    - allocation amount and currency;
    - payment instrument type where required for audit, invoicing or after-sales.
 12. Each Distributor verifies that the payment status satisfies its business rule and returns the component result (confirmed / pending / rejected / expired / revalidation required).

-13. The Retailer consolidates Distributor responses and updates the customer-facing purchase status.
+13. The Retailer consolidates Distributor responses and updates the TRAVEL BASKET.

-## 5. Architecture Distributor-side payment
+- **Architecture Distributor-side payment**

 14. The Distributor indicates that payment must be executed through its own Payment Provider or delegated payment process.
-The Retailer sends or redirects the required payment initiation context to the Distributor.
+The Retailer sends the required payment initiation context to the Distributor.
-15. The Distributor, acting with its Payment Provider, initiates payment, receives the transaction result from the Payment Provider.
+15. The Distributor, acting with its PSP, initiates payment, receives the transaction result from the Payment Provider.

-16. The Distributor returns the payment result and component status to the Retailer:
+16. The Distributor returns the payment result and status to the Retailer:
    - paid and confirmed;
    - paid but fulfilment pending;
    - payment pending / refused / expired / cancelled;
    - revalidation required.

-17. The Retailer consolidates this result with the other components of the TRAVEL BASKET.
+17. The Retailer consolidates Distributor responses and updates the TRAVEL BASKET.

-## 6. Architecture C — Shared Retailer / Distributor payment
+- **Architecture Shared Retailer-Distributor payment**

-20. Some components are paid through the Retailer Payment Provider and others through one or more Distributor Payment Provider(s).

-21. The Retailer and Distributor(s) agree on:
+20. Some parts should be paid through the Retailer PSP (arhictecture Retailer-side payment) and others through one or more Distributor PSP(s) (architecture Architecture Distributor-side payment).
+The Retailer and Distributor(s) have agreements on:
    - which CUSTOMER PURCHASE PACKAGE(s) are paid by which Payment Provider;
-   - whether the customer sees one payment step or several coordinated payment steps;
+   - whether the TRANSPORT CUSTOMER sees one payment step or several coordinated payment steps;
-   - how mixed payment instruments are allocated;
+   - how mixed PAYMENT METHODs are allocated;
    - how partial success is handled;
-   - how payment deadlines are enforced.
+   - how payment deadlines are enforced. following the architecure of the paiment part, each, Retailer or Distributor, requests for the payment part.

-22. Each Payment Provider returns the transaction result to its orchestrating party.

-23. Each Distributor returns the business status of its component to the Retailer.
+21. Each PSP returns the transaction result to its requestor.
+If necessary, each Distributor returns the business status of its paiment part to the Retailer.

-24. The Retailer consolidates all results and prevents continuation if one required component is unpaid, expired or inconsistent.
+22. The Retailer consolidates all results and updates the TRAVEL BASKET.

----

-## 7. Architecture D — Third-party Payment Provider
+- **Architecture Third-party Payment Provider**

-25. The Retailer and/or Distributor sends the payment initiation data to a third-party Payment Provider.

-26. The Payment Provider executes or schedules the payment and returns the transaction result to the party responsible for orchestration.
+23. The Retailer and/or Distributor sends the payment initiation data to a third-party Payment Provider.
+The Payment is executed or scheduled and the transaction result is returned to his requestor.

-27. The Retailer and Distributor(s) exchange the necessary payment result information so that:
+24. The Retailer and Distributor(s) exchange the necessary payment result information so that:
    - every CUSTOMER PURCHASE PACKAGE or ORDER component has a clear payment state;
    - any reservation or holding can be finalized or released;
    - billing and settlement data remain traceable;
-   - the customer-facing status remains coherent.
+   - the TRAVEL BASKET status remains coherent.

----

-#### Payment
-- **immediate**
-monney
-dematerialized CB :

-- **delayed**
-immediate prélèvement

-- **by installments**
+ - **Payment result**
-each month
-installment management with unpaid invoices management

-#### Proofs of payment
-21. The re
-  Receipt with legal data following rule of each state

-  Invoice

-Payment terms and instalements
+25. If mixed payment is used, the Retailer coordinates the authorization and allocation of each part of the payment while preserving one coherent TRAVEL BASKET.
+Depending on the result, the Distributor may confirms or release reservation elements (see Business Use Case E).
+26. The Retailer consolidates all payment part statuses and informs the TRANSPORT CUSTOMER of the final payment result.
+27. The Retailer and/or Distributor provides the relevant proof of payment (receipt with legal data following rule of each state), invoice, payment terms with installments, and fulfilment trigger.
+It can be document(s) and/or TRANSPORT CUSTOMER account update or other format.

 ### Alternatives scenarios
 Alternative scenarios **fully compatible** with the main scenario; using shortcuts or very detailed specific points of the main scenario.